Jhernie/Flight_Inventory_App/README.md

 This mobile application is designed to be used on board any flight.
 I can be used by internal crew with little to no technical experience.
 The app enables a high-touch, whiteglove approach to service as it automates many of the components of service that require memorization and effort.
 Crew is allowed to simply focus on delivering a high-class experience to passengers.

-The real advantage of this application is the ability to track and aggregate passenger preference data in an offline datawarehouse.
+The real advantage of this application is the ability to track and aggregate passenger preference data in an offline data warehouse.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37047605/211244222-132b711a-050b-45d9-acd9-8e5710fc826d.png" />